BV and BFV for the H-twisted Poisson sigma model: BV BFV for the Poisson sigma model

 \subsection{BFV for the PSM}

-Also the BFV-formalism of the PSM \cite{Schaller-Strobl} permits a superfield description similar to the one above.
+The BFV formulation \cite{Schaller-Strobl} of the PSM permits a superfield description similar to the one above, too.
 The BFV symplectic form can be written as In terms of the expansion \eqref{superfield1d}, this gives rise to the following Poisson brackets for the fields and ghosts:

-Also the Hamiltonian BRST charge of the BFV formalism permits a compact description in terms of these superfields:
+Likewise, also the Hamiltonian BFV or BRST charge permits a compact description in terms of these superfields:

 which, when decomposed into its components takes the form: